 If you encounter a pop-up that looks similar to these, you must NOT click on it.
 Do not even click the X to close the pop-up.
 Doing so will infect your system.

 While no antivirus will detect or block these types of threats, there are steps you can do to protect yourself from being infected.
-Avast (free for home use, and really inexpensive for businesses) updated and running with the full version of MalwareBytes’ Anti-Malware does a wonderful job keeping this trash off your computer.
+Windows Defender (free with Windows) updated or the full version of MalwareBytes’ Anti-Malware does a wonderful job keeping this trash off your computer.
 Please follow the following instructions.

 If you see one of these pop-ups, follow these steps to keep the virus from infecting your system: